Soufiane El Bakkali: Career

-At age 18, Soufiane El Bakkali placed fourth in the 3000 m steeplechase at the 2014 World Junior Championships in Athletics, and then made his senior debut at the 2014 African Championships in Athletics, taking tenth in the event.
+At age 18, El Bakkali placed fourth in the 3000 m steeplechase at the 2014 World Junior Championships in Athletics, and then made his senior debut at the 2014 African Championships in Athletics, placing tenth in the event.
 He also competed in cross country running and was 18th as a junior at the 2015 IAAF World Cross Country Championships.

 He gained selection for Morocco at the 2016 Summer Olympics after a personal best of 8:14.41 minutes to take fourth in his specialist event at the Herculis meeting.
-At the Rio Olympics, El Bakkali improved his personal best further to 8:14.35 minutes and finished fourth.
+At the Rio Olympics, El Bakkali finished fourth, improving his personal to 8:14.35 minutes.

 He won the silver medal at the 2017 World Championships held in London in a time of 8:14.49 behind only Conseslus Kipruto who ran 8:14.12.
 Two years later, at the World Championships in Doha, Qatar El Bakkali earned a bronze with a season's best of 8:03.76 behind Kipruto (8:01.35) and Lamecha Girma (8:01.36).

 On 3 September 2020, he won the 1500 metres race at the 14th International Marseille Athletics Meeting in France.

 El Bakkali qualified to represent Morocco at the 2020 Tokyo Olympics where he won the gold medal in his signature event with a time of 8:08.90, ahead of Girma in 8:10.38 and Benjamin Kigen (8:11.45).
-He thus became the first non-Kenyan-born athlete to win the title since Poland’s Bronislaw Malinowski did so at the 1980 Olympics in Moscow, and the first non-Kenyan gold medallist at the Olympics or World Championships since 1987.
+He thus became the first non-Kenyan-born athlete to win the title since Poland's Bronislaw Malinowski did so at the 1980 Olympics in Moscow, and the first non-Kenyan born gold medallist at the Olympics or World Championships since 1987.
 On 18 September 2021, El Bakkali won his speciality event at the Kip Keino Classic meeting in Nairobi, Kenya, finishing with an 8:21.20 clocking.